axonivy-market/pattern-demos/pattern-demos-product/README.md

 Use this cron-job pattern for all your cron-jobs to make them startable manually and in case of manual start or errors, create an admin task to let the admin role decide how to continue.

 The Cron Job Pattern demonstrates a flexible and reusable approach to scheduling and managing periodic tasks within Axon Ivy.
-This pattern initiates a subprocess to handle a demo job, offering two distinct methods to trigger execution, along with robust error handling via the AdminTask concept.
+This pattern initiates a subprocess to handle a demo job, offering two distinct methods to trigger execution, along with locking and robust error handling via the AdminTask concept.

 #### Triggering the Job